jreisinger/algorithms-with-perl/README.md

 # Mastering Algorithms with Perl

 Algorithms implemented in Perl.
-Or Python.
-Or C :-).
+Or in Python.
+Or in C :-).

 Books: